tuxedoedgalaxy/Hello-World/README.md

 # Hello-World
-This is my first program in github
+This is my first program in github.
-My name is Andre and my goal is to get good at programming so that I can help create robots and design videos games.
+My name is Andre and my goal is to get good at programming so that I can help create robots and design video games.